Arda-Dinc04/NYU-DTCC-VIP-Final-Project-2025-Fall---Arda-Dinc/sbom-dynamic-capture/README.md

 A tool that automatically generates Software Bill of Materials (SBOMs) and captures dynamically linked dependencies at runtime, then merges them back into the SBOM.

+## 📊 Demo Results

+See [DEMO-RESULTS.md](DEMO-RESULTS.md) for actual test results and performance metrics from running the tool.

 ## Overview

 This tool addresses a critical gap in SBOM generation: **static SBOMs miss dynamically loaded libraries**.
 Many applications load libraries at runtime that aren't declared in build files (e.g., `pom.xml`, `package.json`).
 This tool: